Broadly, the client’s role during construction is threefold:

 Some changes will be required during construction to respond to unforeseen conditions, constructability or purchasing issues, or scheduling constraints.
 The design and construction team will come to you to make important decisions throughout construction, often in a very short timeframe.

 Your consultants will help you understand the implications for project cost and schedule, but only you can determine the impact of a construction decision on the project’s concept and mission.
-Throughout construction, continually refer to the project concept and use it as a decisionmaking tool – this will result in consistent leadership, transparent decisionmaking, and a more successful end product.
+Throughout construction, continually refer to the project concept and use it as a decision-making tool – this will result in consistent leadership, transparent decision-making, and a more successful end product.

 - Your community

 Likewise, you should expect regular communication from the design and construction team regarding the project’s progress.
 Regular meetings should occur throughout the process, and you should keep abreast of the project’s schedule and any anticipated delays, and make sure people that may be impacted are informed.
-Likewise, if opening a show or other program commitments depend on the completion of the project, plan generous schedule allowances to avoid conflicts.
+Likewise, if opening a show or other program commitments depends on the completion of the project, plan generous schedule allowances to avoid conflicts.